allocate-engineering/library-data-modeling-interview/README.md

 1. **Open in Dev Container**
    - Open this project in VS Code
    - When prompted, select "Reopen in Container"
-   - Wait for the container to build and start
+   - Wait for the devcontainer to build and start

-2. **Install the recommended markdown preview extension**
-   - This will allow you to more easily read this README file.
+   - Run `docker ps`, you should now see 3 containers running (one for the container, one for postgres, and one for pgAdmin)

-3. **Access Database**
+2. **Access Database**

    **pgAdmin (Web Interface)**
    - **pgAdmin**: [http://localhost:5050](http://localhost:5050)
      - Username: `admin@example.com`
      - Password: `librarypass`
-   - **Register Database in pgAdmin**:
-     - The connection to your local DB should be auto-registered and ready for you when you login.,
+     - The connection to your local DB should be auto-registered and ready for you when you login, but you'll need the database's password to connect which is `bookworm123`.
-     - Just in case, here are the connection details
-         - Database: `librarydb`
-         - Username: `librarian`
-         - Password: `bookworm123`
-         - Port: `5432`

-4. **Verify Setup (at the root of the solution)**
+3. **Verify Setup (at the root of the solution)**
    ```bash
    # Build C# project
    dotnet build
    ```

-5. **After Designing Your Schema** (Part 1 of interview)
+4. **After Designing Your Schema** (Part 1 of interview)
    ```bash
    # Run Liquibase to create your schema and load sample data
    cd db